-For some travellers the horrors of the Khmer Rouge prove fascinating and the museums and sites commemorating this tragic chapter are an important part of the Cambodian itinerary; however, those who shy away from exploring the infamous Killing Fields will find that the country offers many more peaceful and cheerful diversions.
-Pleasurable moments can be had in the snatches of friendly conversations, in the tranquillity ushered in by Buddhist prayer, or in the sounds of workers in the rice paddies.
-One can also search out the charms of the French-flavoured capital city Phnom Penh, drift past sleepy riverside locations on a traditional boat and, best of all, explore the illustrious ancient history of the region at sites like Angkor Wat.
+The horrors of the Khmer Rouge are commemorated by fascinating museums and sites that are an important part of the Cambodian itinerary.
+However, those who shy away from exploring the infamous Killing Fields, will find that the country offers many more peaceful and cheerful diversions.
+Beautiful moments can be had in the snatches of friendly conversations, in the tranquillity ushered in by Buddhist prayer, or in the sounds of workers in the rice paddies.
+One can also search out the charms of the French-flavoured capital city Phnom Penh, drift past sleepy riverside locations on a traditional boat and best of all, explore the illustrious ancient history of the region at sites like Angkor Wat.

-The scenery is beautiful and abundant, shaped by landscapes of lush green forests and jungles, banana plantations, agricultural fields and mighty rivers.
+The scenery is breath-taking, shaped by landscapes of lush green forests and jungles, banana plantations, agricultural fields, and mighty rivers.
 People here live modest and simple lifestyles and the populace is largely rural.
 It is not a place of fast and efficient transport or luxurious hotels and resort pleasures.
 Infrastructure is basic and travelling between destinations can be quite an experience - fun for some and frustrating for others.
-The country's world-class attractions and less-explored reaches, golden beaches and islands beckon the enterprising traveller, and make Cambodia a unique travel destination.
+The country's world-class attractions and less-explored reaches, golden beaches, and islands beckon the enterprising traveller, and make Cambodia a unique travel destination.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.